 The federal health program called Medicare provides those over 65 and those with certain disabilities with basic health coverage.
 It’s important to understand how Medicare works and the different parts.

-If you’re like most people, your past experience with health care coverage has involved choosing among three or four options offered by your employer.
-So the complexities of enrolling in Medicare can come as quite a shock.
+If you’re like most people, your past health care coverage involved options offered by your employer.
+The complexities of enrolling in federal health coverage can come as quite a shock.

 - Part A covers hospitalization.

 - Part B covers medical expenses when you’re not in the hospital.
 This includes doctors, tests, outpatient surgery, home medical equipment, mental health treatment, and physical therapy.
 There are no provider networks with Part B. You can see any healthcare provider that accepts Medicare.

 - Part C is a Medicare Advantage plan.
 It is an alternative to Original Medicare, offered through private insurance companies.
 Part C plans may be HMOs or PPOs and may offer additional benefits like a prescription, dental or vision coverage.

 - Part D is prescription drug coverage.

 Many people think that Medicare is free, but in fact, you’ll probably pay a monthly premium for your coverage.
 Although, Part A (hospitalization) is free for most people.

 Most people pay a standard premium for Medicare Part B. However, you may pay more if your income is above a certain amount.